 THE RIGHT TO REMAIN SILENT

-The right to remain silent is based on the Fifth Amendment, which says explicitly that no person “shall be compelled in any criminal case to be a witness against himself.”
+The right to remain silent is based on the Fifth Amendment, which says that no person “shall be compelled in any criminal case to be a witness against himself.”
 This is also known as the right against self-incrimination.

 You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be provided for you.
 Do you understand the rights I have just read to you?

-It is important to remember that you have to actually invoke your right to remain silent.
+Remember, you must actually invoke your right to remain silent.
 You do this by saying: “I invoke my right to remain silent” or “I am not going to answer any questions without talking to my lawyer first.”
-In asserting your right to remain silent, you should not offer any explanation or make any excuses for doing so.
-Once you invoke your right to remain silent, do not waive your rights by starting a conversation with the police.
+When asserting your right to remain silent, you should not offer any explanation or make any excuses for doing so.